ECMWFCode4Earth/Elefridge.jl/README.md

 ![](https://github.com/esowc/Elefridge.jl/blob/master/plots/linlogroundzfp_all.png)

 **Figure 7.** Compression factor versus absolute and decimal error for linear and logarithmic quantisation, round+lossless and zfp compression.
-Every circle represents the 90th percentile of the respective error norms for one variable.
-Lossless compression is the LZ4HC algorithm (level 5).
+Every symbol represents the 90th percentile of the respective error norms.
+Lossless compression is the Zstandard (level 22).
 The geometric mean of compression factors over all variables is given as horizontal lines.
+Compression factors are relative to the octahedral grid, which has about 15% fewer grid points then the interpolation onto a regular latitude-longitude grid.

 ## 6. 2-4D array floating-point compression